 Close view camera

 The close view camera takes time-lapse close up photographs of the sea floor and associated fauna.
-In a relatively unstudied area, such as the Angolan continental slope, it is vital that we obtain good quality high-resolution images of the indigenous fauna.
+In a relatively unstudied area, such as the Angolan continental slope, it is vital that we obtain good quality, high-resolution images of the indigenous fauna.
 The close view stills camera will give us the flexibility required to correctly identify both invertebrates and fishes.
-We anticipate that these high-quality images will also have considerable public outreach potential as has been highlighted by the ROV images (taken with an identical camera) used as part of the SERPENT project.
+These high-quality images also have considerable public outreach potential.

 Examples of high quality close view camera photographs